z3tt/Z3tt/content/top/about.md

 - <font color=#808080>**Speaker SIG "Young Modellers in Ecology" (2015–2019)**</font>
   + Speaker of the Special Interest Group ["YoMos"](https://www.yomos.org/about) of the [Ecological Society of Germany, Austria & Switzerland (GfOe)](https://www.gfoe.org/en)
-  + Lead of the organizational teams and chair during international conferences and workshops
+  + Lead of the organizational teams and chair during conferences and workshops

 - <font color=#808080>**Parental leave (2017–2018)**</font>
   + *Full-time:* December 2017 and May-July 2018